Overview and Importance

 Phases in the Survey Design Process

 The survey design (i.e., validation) process involves several steps or phases.
 They are outlined here.
 Subsequent chapters then deal with specific aspects of each phase in greater detail.

 Conceptualization Phase.
 This is a theoretical endeavor that affects all the other steps in the process.
 The aim of this phase is to clearly identify the study’s purpose and research questions.
 Having a clear understanding of the purpose and research questions helps us figure out what data is needed.

 Administration Planning.
-Although implementation is not technically a part of the design process, this phase involved planning the survey administration to ensure adequate sampling and sufficient response rates.
-Understanding how the survey will be administer will also affect item creation.
+Although implementation is not technically a part of the design process, this phase involves planning the survey administration to ensure adequate sampling and sufficient response rates.
+Understanding how the survey will be administered will also affect item creation.

 Data Analysis and Report Planning.
 This is a planning step that will guide how data is collected.
 Understanding how the data will be analyzed and reported improves the likelihood that you get all the data you need and that the information obtained will be adequate for the statistical analysis needed to answer the research questions.

 Item Creation and Response Scale Design.
 This phase involves development.
 Both survey items and response scales are created.
 The goal is to make items that will produce the information required.

 Refinement and Pilot Testing.
 The objective of this phase is to make sure mistakes have not been made before administering the final survey.
 Based on the results, changes to specific items can be made.
 Depending on the result, several iterations of the phase may be needed.

 - There are no perfect survey instruments but the likelihood that a survey will not be flawed is increased if a rigourous design process is followed.